-Ten year old foodie
+Thank you, Ten year old foodie

 You've come to the right place!
 Here's a list of five great places to eat, which hopefully won't get you too full in one afternoon—but will show you lots of different foods that New York is great at.